 Select also the block range you want to include in optimisation and check

-if you assume that the bookings are interpreted as lectures when counting gaps (holes in the timetables).
-If this option is selected, the application tries to schedule lectures into those gaps, which are defined as empty cells between the cells, which contain either bookings or lectures.
-Otherwise, the gaps are empty cells between cells containing lectures.
+if you assume that the bookings are interpreted as periods when counting gaps (holes in the timetables).
+If this option is selected, the application tries to schedule periods into those gaps, which are defined as empty cells between the cells, which contain either bookings or periods.
+Otherwise, the gaps are empty cells between cells containing periods.
 This selection may slightly change the style of the optimisation since its primary goal is to fill the gaps in the timetables.

 Checking the selection

-prevents from moving lectures of the same course in the same day during optimisation.
-If you initially have a sequence of lectures of some course in a certain day, moving a sequence or a single lecture of the same course to this day is forbidden during the optimisation.
+prevents from moving periods of the same event in the same day during optimisation.
+If you initially have a sequence of periods of some event in a certain day, moving a sequence or a single period of the same event to this day is forbidden during the optimisation.

 If the proposed move is discarded for this reason, it is accumulated and displayed in the Undone field during the optimisation process.